ngfritz/RepData_PeerAssessment1/PA1_template.md

 ```r
 max_interval<-steps_interval[which.max(steps_interval$steps), ]
 ```
-The highest average number of steps was  in the ^th^ interval.
+The highest average number of steps was 206 in the 835^th^ interval.

 **Imputing missing values**
 The total number of missing values in the dataset.